HsiangHung/Machine_Learning_Note/ML_application/Observability/README.md

 The biggest drawback with both application logs and application metrics is that they are system scoped, making it hard to understand anything else other than what’s happening inside a particular system.

 ### Tracing
-A trace is a representation of a series of causally related distributed events that encode the end-to-end request flow through a distributed system.
+A trace is a representation of a series of causally related **distributed** events that encode the end-to-end request flow through a distributed system.

+Applications often call multiple other applications depending on the task they’re trying to accomplish, and often process data in parallel.
+This means the call-chain can be inconsistent and have unreliable timing.

 Traces are a representation of logs; the data structure of traces looks almost like that of an event log.
 A single trace can provide visibility into both the path traversed by a request as well as the structure of a request.
 The path of a request allows software engineers and SREs to understand the different services involved in the path of a request, and the structure of a request helps one understand the junctures and effects of asynchrony in the execution of a request.

 ![](images/trace_model_1.png)
 ![](images/trace_model_2.png)

-Zipkin and Jaeger are two of the most popular OpenTracing-compliant open source distributed tracing solutions.
+Zipkin and Jaeger are two of the most popular OpenTracing-compliant open source **distributed** tracing solutions.
 (OpenTracing is a vendor-neutral spec and instrumentation libraries for distributed tracing APIs.)

+### Event
+Events are a critical telemetry type for any observability solution.
+They’re valuable because they can be used to validate the occurrence of a particular action at a particular time and enable a fine-grained analysis in real time.
+However, events are often overlooked or can be confused with logs.
+What’s the difference?
+Events contain a higher level of abstraction than the level of detail provided by logs. **Logs record everything, whereas events are records of selected significant things**.

 #### The Challenges of Tracing